-As noted in the Introduction above, we are currently placing a greater emphasis on internal execution and margin improvement than on revenue growth.
+As noted in the "Introduction and Overview" above, we are currently placing a greater emphasis on internal execution and margin improvement than on revenue growth.
 This includes a strong focus on those of our units that have underperformed, along with increased training efforts on project qualification, estimating, pricing and management, and on service performance.
-While we believe these efforts will help us increase gross profits, we cannot assure that this will occur.
+While we believe these efforts will help us increase gross profit, we cannot assure that this will occur.
 Further, if we are successful in these efforts, we cannot assure that they will offset adverse industry trends, if such trends occur.

-Selling, General and Administrative Expenses ("SG&A")-SG&A increased \$4.0 million, or 15.4%, to \$30.1 million for the first quarter of 2006 as compared to the same period in 2005, and as a percentage of revenues, SG&A declined from 13.4% in the first quarter of 2005 to 12.7% in the first quarter of 2006.
-This decrease is consistent with our effort to control our SG&A expenses as we experience internal revenue growth.
+Selling, General and Administrative Expenses ("SG&A")-SG&A increased \$3.8 million, or 13.5%, to \$32.1 million for the third quarter of 2006 as compared to the same period in 2005.
+As a percentage of revenues, SG&A declined from 12.0% in the third quarter of 2005 to 11.2% in the third quarter of 2006.
+SG&A increased \$9.6 million, or 11.7%, to \$92.3 million for the first nine months ended September 30, 2006 as compared to the same period in 2005.
+As a percentage of revenues, SG&A declined from 12.5% in the first nine months of 2005 to 11.7% in the first nine months ended 2006.
+This decrease is consistent with an increased proportion of revenues due to stronger activity levels, and also reflects our effort to control our SG&A expenses as we experience internal revenue growth.

-Interest Income (Expense), Net-Interest expense, net was \$0.2 million for the first quarter of 2005 and interest income, net was \$0.5 million for the first quarter of 2006.
-The decrease in interest expense, net is a result of no outstanding debt throughout 2006, and interest income earned from higher cash balances in the current year.
+Interest Income (Expense), Net-Interest expense, net was less than \$0.1 million and \$0.5 million, respectively, for the three and nine months ended September 30, 2005.
+Interest income, net was \$0.6 million and \$1.5 million, respectively, for the three and nine months ended September 30, 2006, respectively.
+The decrease in interest income (expense), net is a result of no outstanding debt throughout 2006, and interest income earned from higher cash balances in the current year.